rasbt/screenlamp/docs/sources/user_guide/tools.md

-# Tools API
+# Toolkit API

-This page serves as a quick lookup reference for the different modules within screenlamp.Please see the Tools Tutorial for a more detailed explanation of the different modules and how they can be combined in a typical virtual screening pipeline.
+This page serves as a quick lookup reference for the different modules within screenlamp.Please see the Toolkit Tutorial for a more detailed explanation of the different modules and how they can be combined in a typical virtual screening pipeline.

 ## count_mol2.py